OOKB/baltimorefoodhub/content/buildings/building2.md

 Think of this as your own secured container to make all food business dreams a reality.

+Cooked up plans to grow your business?
+Rent secure space to make those dreams a reality.
-750 - 8000 sq ft storage spaces are available for any food related business.
+750 - 8000 sq ft spaces are available for any food-related business.